Minimal bounds and members of effectively closed sets: Proof of the main theorem

-The control mechanics of $\mathcal{S}_2$ needs special attention.
-We will use a subroutine in $\mathcal{S}_2$ which adjusts possible $\Phi$ values in such a way to satisfy some condition we will explain shortly.
-For this we need to decide which $S_2$ requirements are {\em active} at a module $\alpha$ at any given point of the construction and which ones deserve to be called `complete' in order to move on to the next requirement.
+The control mechanics of the strategy for $\mathcal{S}_2$ may need a bit more care.
+We will use a subroutine in the $\mathcal{S}_2$ strategy which enumerates and adjusts possible $\Phi$ values in such a way to satisfy some condition related to $\Psi$ values that we will explain shortly.

+In constructions alike, it is customary to describe which requirements, in particular $\mathcal{S}_2$ requirements in this case, are `active at a node $\sigma$' at any given stage of the construction and which ones deserve to be called `complete' in order to move on to the next requirement.